 Her work has been included in group exhibitions at the Johnson and Johnson World Headquarters, Pfizer Headquarters in New York, City Without Walls, Nabisco, ADP, Merrill Lynch Headquarters in Princeton.
 She is in the collections of Philadelphia Airport Marriot Hotel, Amoco, CIGNA Corporation, Bell Atlantic, Fidelity National Bank, Philadelphia National Bank, Beaver College, Simon & Shuster, Blue Cross/Blue Shield, First US Bank and Somerset County College.

 Minch teaches collage at the Montclair Art Museum and is an art instructor at the South Orange-Maplewood Adult School.
-She is the director of the Exhibitors’ Co-op since 1989 and has been affiliated with Gallery Henoch, Chelsea, NY, from 1979 to 2004, as well as Gross McCleaf Gallery, Philadelphia, from 1979 to 1995.
+She is the director of the Exhibitors’ Co-op and has been affiliated with Gallery Henoch, Chelsea, NY, as well as Gross McCleaf Gallery, Philadelphia.